 Lilt’s machine translation (MT) is both interactive and adaptive.

-We have two NMT models, one is real time training - the adaptive model.
-Each translation project has its own adaptive model.
-The other is a one off training - the baseline model.
-Each language pair has its own baseline model.
+Lilt has two NMT models — a baseline model, and an adaptive model.
+The baseline model offers one-off training; in this model, each language pair has its own baseline model.
+The second, adaptive model, offers real-time training and an adaptive model for each individual translation project.
 The adaptive model is based on one baseline model.
-Lilt usually trains its baseline model once a year, but our adaptive model trains in real time.
-From the translator and the customer’s point of view, the training happens in real time.
+Lilt typically trains its baseline model once a year and each adaptive model trains in real-time.
 It trains the adaptive model once every 10 segments or so is confirmed.

 Interactivity refers to the process of integrating Machine Translation suggestions into the translation workflow.
 When translating with Lilt, the MT system intelligently suggests translations of the source segment and provides hotkeys to merge and edit those translations to produce the final, human translation.
-When the translator confirms the segment, the system understands the source/target pair as correct, and an example worth learning from.
+When the translator confirms the segment, the system understands the source/target pair as correct, and an example worth learning from for future translation suggestions.

-Adaptation speed differs across memories, and is statistical, but deterministic.
+Adaptation speed differs across Memories and is statistical, but deterministic.
 In some cases, adaptation will pick up on updated terminology in the very next segment.
 In other cases, it may take significantly longer.
 The context of the segment is also important when referring to adaptation speed.
-Although the next segment might adapt to a particular case, further down in the document it might fall back to the original MT suggestion, since the source sentence is further away from the first occurence.
+Although the next segment might adapt to a particular case, further down in the document it might fall back to the original MT suggestion since the source sentence is further away from the first occurrence.